 A confident delivery is half the battle.
 Make sure your daughter has checked the acoustics of the venue and organised a mic if necessary (so many speeches are ruined simply because people can’t hear them).
 Try to memorise the speech but don’t be afraid to use notes on the day (your brain will be scrambled).
 Talk slower than feels natural – you’ll sound more assured.
 Remember everyone wants you to do well so make sure you smile.
 It’s scientifically proven to be infectious.

 Start writing your speech – Obvious but honestly, ideas will keep popping into your head once you start.

-Feel free to use clever quotes – Ensure you credit the author or someone else will!
+Use clever quotes – Ensure you credit the author or someone else will!
 Check out our Father of the Bride Quote Inspiration Guide.

-Ignore the feedback of your wife – It’s always worth testing your speech out on your wife but the important bit is, listen to her.
-If she doesn’t get a joke, don’t waste your time explaining it as you won’t be able to do that on the day.
+Don’t ignore the feedback of your wife – It’s always worth testing your speech out on your wife, but the important bit is, listen to her.
+If she doesn’t get a joke, don’t waste your time explaining it as you won’t be able to do that for guests on the day.

 Don’t talk over laughter – You’ve worked hard for those laughs – don’t rush them.
 Always wait until your guests have settled down before continuing with your speech.
 Check out our Speech Delivery Guide.